 - There needs to be trust that both parties are concerned about the other's welfare-increase trust by reassuring your partner that you care not only about your own health but also about your partner's health and welfare. - Neither person should feel that use of latex reflects a lack of trust.
 Insisting on latex does not imply that either you or your partner has been unfaithful.
-Because you are HIV-positive, insisting on latex protection means reducing the risk of infecting your partner with HIV.
-However, even if your partner is also HIV-positive, you still need to use latex protection.
-Using latex will help reduce the risk that you will re-infect each other with more of the HIV virus or with a strain of the HIV virus that may not respond to new medications.
-It also protects both of you from other sexually-transmitted diseases or infections.
-You or your partner could be infected with a blood-borne infection without having sex with someone else (for example, by sharing a needle with someone else or by some other means), and then you could sexually transmit this infection to each other.
-So insisting on latex does not mean that you believe your partner is having sex with other partners or that you are.
-Insisting on later means that you care about your health and the health of your partner.
-The consequences of being infected with hepatitis or STDs is potentially serious for anyone, but can be life-threatening for a person who is HIV-positive and whose immune system is compromised.
+Because you are a drug user, insisting on latex protection means reducing the risk of infecting your partner with diseases you may have acquired through injection drug use.
+If both you and your partner are drug users, you can reduce the risk of infecting each other with a number of different infections by using latex protection.
+Even if both you and your partner are HIV-positive, you still need to use latex protection.
+Whether you are HIV-positive or are currently HIV-negative, you could become infected with other viruses that could further weaken your immune system, and possibly lead to the progression of HIV to AIDS.
+So insisting on latex does not mean that you believe your partner is having sex with other people.
+It means that you care about protecting your partner and yourself.